-Excretion of the inhaled dose of TDI was excreted mostly in the faeces (>50%), suggesting transportation into the gastrointestinal tract via biliary excretion.
-Excretion in the urine accounts approximately 20-24% of the recovered radioactivity.
+An inhaled dose of TDI was excreted mostly in the faeces (> 50%), suggesting transportation into the gastrointestinal tract via biliary excretion.
+Excretion in the urine accounted approximately 20-24% of the recovered radioactivity.
 The urinary elimination half-life following dermal and inhalation exposure was similar at 20 hours but differed from oral administration (3-5 hours), indicating that the dermal and inhalation routes have similar distribution and excretion (ECHA 2012).